TYPO3 vs WordPress – My Honest Opinion

 -- User Management

-wp_users (Users for Backend AND Frontend)
+wp_users (Users for backend AND frontend)

 - ID, user_login, user_pass, user_email, user_registered